scouten/146parks.blog/content/joseph-whidbey/index.md

 bounds = {sw = [48.301, -122.72], ne = [48.321, -122.7]}
 cover = "es-4364-174"
 cover_cdn_key = "img/v1/2022/06/es-4364-174"
+cover_alt = "A pebble beach strewn with large sun-bleached driftwood logs curving along a calm bay, with grassy dunes on the right, distant tree-covered shoreline and mountains across the water, and a bright blue sky filled with scattered clouds."
 +++

 Situated on the west shore of Whidbey Island west of Oak Harbor, Joseph Whidbey State Park offers a few miles of hiking trails through forest and wetlands and a long sandy beach.